droidian-devices/devices.droidian.org/templates/garden_template.md

     - The `Access Point Name` or `APN` can be found in the Settings menu of Android
     - Take a piece of paper or a text editor, and write down everything that you see on that screen
     - These are likely to include a URL (e. g., `internet.carrier.net`), a username, and possibly a password
+    - APN settings can also be found at [apn.how](http://apn.how/)
-- Unlock the bootloader (using Computer)
+- Unlock the bootloader (using a computer)
     - Refer to the instructions provided by the device manufacturer
-    - Other useful sources include the [LineageOS wiki](https://wiki.lineageos.org/devices/) and [xda-developers](https://www.xda-developers.com/search2/)
+    - Other useful sources include the [LineageOS wiki](https://wiki.lineageos.org/devices/) and [xda-developers](https://forum.xda-developers.com/)
 {{#recovery.must_flash}}
-Flash recovery (using Computer)
+Flash recovery (using a computer)
     - Flash {{{recovery.name}}} to your device by running `fastboot flash recovery {{{recovery.filename}}}`
     - Boot into recovery by pressing {{{recovery_mode}}}
     - If your device boots to the stock recovery menu at some point, you should repeat this step.
 {{/recovery.must_flash}}
 {{^recovery.must_flash}}
-- Boot into recovery (Computer)
+- Boot into recovery (computer)
     - Boot {{{recovery.name}}} by running `fastboot boot {{{recovery.filename}}}`
 {{/recovery.must_flash}}
 - Wipe the device (using {{{recovery.name}}})